 Nice Part Use.
 It uses a particular part differently from its intended usage, like a croissant for an eyebrow or a beak surfboard for a beak.

 Pick-A-Brick Wall.
-A wall located in LEGO Stores has containers sorted by colour.
+A wall located in LEGO Stores has containers sorted by color.
 You can fill a cup with the parts you choose, and as long as the pieces fit in the cup, it doesn't matter how many there are.
 You pay for the cup and not its contents.

 Small models that come in plastic bags are usually promotions.